CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 4. Do not roleplay in spawn.
 If you have a hit on someone in spawn, contact the staff team.

-6. No multi adverts are allowed.
+5. No multi adverts are allowed.
 (Ex. /advert raid/over/assist, mug/kidnap/warn)

-7. Sewer monsters are KOS anywhere, including the sewers.
+6. Sewer monsters are KOS anywhere, including the sewers.

-8. Sewer monsters are not allowed to leave the sewers.
+7. Sewer monsters are not allowed to leave the sewers.
 This is FailRP.

-9. Having an un-holstered weapon is legal unless the law board says otherwise.
+8. Having an un-holstered weapon is legal unless the law board says otherwise.

-10. Police officers and SWAT may only do random weapon checks inside the PD.
+9. Police officers and SWAT may only do random weapon checks inside the PD.

-11. Lightsabers can be made illegal, however, the lightsaber must be lit.
-A holstered lightsaber isn’t an arrestable offence.
+10. Lightsabers can be made illegal, however, the lightsaber must be lit.
+A holstered lightsaber isn’t an arrestable offense.

-12. Civil Protection may only party with other CPs.
+11. Civil Protection may only party with other CPs.

-13. Being a part of an in game clan is not the same as being in a party.
-If you did not join a party via !party you may not play by the party rules.
+12. Suicide Bombers may not do any criminal activities besides Jihad bombing.

-14. Suicide Bombers may not do any criminal activities besides Jihad bombing.
+13. Only thieves can counter, other criminals can not.

-15. Only thieves can counter, other criminals can not.
+14. Auto-clicking Casino machines are not allowed; however, you can still auto-click mining.

-16. Auto-clicking Casino machines are not allowed; however, you can still auto-click mining.
+15. You can't build in mining areas.

 ## The following actions must be Adverted: